About the course

 Some postgraduate research students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate prior to applying for a Tier 4 visa.
 Further information can be found on our Tier 4 (General) Student visa page.
 For some courses, the requirement to apply for an ATAS certificate may depend on your research area.

-The laboratories of the Nuffield Department of Women's and Reproductive Health are fully equipped for a wide range of molecular and cell biology work with dedicated image analysis and flow cytometry facilities.
+The laboratories of the Nuffield Department of Women's & Reproductive Health are fully equipped for a wide range of molecular and cell biology work with dedicated image analysis and flow cytometry facilities.
 They are located in the Women’s Centre at the John Radcliffe Hospital, giving excellent access to patients and clinical samples for research from clinics, theatres and delivery suites.
 The department maintains many special clinical services which help generate programmes of research.
+Further laboratories are located at the Weatherall Institute of Molecular Medicine (at the John Radcliffe Hospital) and the Institute of Reproductive Sciences (IRS), Oxford Business Park.

 You will have access to the department’s IT support and University library services both online and through the Radcliffe Science Library and Cairns Library.
 Students undertaking experimental work are provided with bench space in a laboratory and those undertaking theoretical research have shared office space.
 All students are provided with personal desk space and a computer.

-The department has a lecture theatre and seminar room where weekly research and clinical seminars and a journal club are held during term time.
+The Women’s Centre has a lecture theatre and seminar room where weekly research and clinical seminars are held during term time.
 You will be strongly encouraged to participate in these activities which bring research students together with academic and other research staff in the department to hear about ongoing research, and provide an opportunity for networking and socialising.
 There is also a coffee area where you will be able to meet with other students to discuss your studies.

 The department holds an annual Graduate Student Seminar Day where you will have an opportunity to develop your presentation skills, and the Medical Sciences Division hosts a DPhil Open Day where you will be able to meet and present your work to a wider audience of students and staff from other departments.